dyedavelly/connect/README.md

 ### POSTS

+#### 1. View Posts
+- After a user is logged-in, he can view all his posts and also posts posted by other users.

+#### 2. Create Post
-- On the feed page, logged in users can create a post.
+- User can create a POST after he is logged-in.

+#### 3. Edit/Update Post
-- User can update/delete their own POSTS.
+- User can edit/update his post.
+- User will not have an option to edit other user's posts.

+#### 4. Delete Post
-- User can view other's posts but cannot make changes to their POSTS.
+- User can delete his post.
+- User will not have an option to delete other user's posts.

 ## Code Snippets